tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/数据容灾/多 AZ 特性概述_intl_en.md

-Multi-AZ (availability zone) refers to the multi-AZ storage architecture offered by [Tencent Cloud COS](https://intl.cloud.tencent.com/product/cos), which can provide IDC-level disaster recovery capabilities for your data.
+MAZ refers to the multi-AZ storage architecture offered by [COS](https://www.tencentcloud.com/products/cos), which can provide IDC-level disaster recovery capabilities for your data.

 Your data is scattered among multiple IDCs in a region.
 When an IDC fails due to extreme situations such as natural disasters or power failures, the multi-AZ storage architecture can still provide stable and reliable storage services.

 Multi-AZ provides 99.9999999999% (12 nines) design data reliability and 99.995% design service availability.
 When you upload data objects to COS, you can store them in a multi-AZ region simply by specifying the storage class.

->
+> ?
-> - Currently, the multi-AZ feature of COS is supported only in the Guangzhou region and will be available in other public cloud regions in the future.
+> - Currently, the MAZ configuration of COS is supported only in Beijing, Guangzhou, and Shanghai regions and will be available in other public cloud regions in the future.
-> - Multi-AZ storage is more costly.
-For more information, please see [Product Pricing](https://intl.cloud.tencent.com/document/product/436/6239).
+> - Using the MAZ configuration incurs high storage usage fees.
+For more information, see [Pricing | Cloud Object Storage](https://buy.intl.cloud.tencent.com/price/cos?lang=en&pg=).

 ## Strengths of Multi-AZ